Before we get started, let’s first review what Google My Business is.

 Both positive and negative ones.
 Users will get a better overview of your business.
 They will understand that you care about them and their opinion.
 Besides, you may solve some questions that future customers might have.

 Create and optimize your publications

-One of the key features of Google My Business is the possibility to upload relevant content for your business.
+One of the key features of Google Business Profile is the possibility to upload relevant content for your business.
 You can create the following types of publications:

 - Publications or mini posts